 It's no secret that brakes play a vital role in keeping our roads safe and allow us to slow down when needed.
 Countless times across the globe, there are damages caused by compromised braking systems that could have been prevented by keeping a habit of inspecting them every 20k miles minimally.
 Car manufacturers have even designed "wear indicators" built into brake pads that make screeching sounds to let you know it's time to see a mechanic.

-It's best to not leave it alone for too long as continued wear will eventually damage your rotors by warping them.
+It's best not to leave it alone for too long, as continued wear will eventually damage your rotors by warping them.
 This will be a costly repair that could have been avoided by simply checking your vehicle's brake pads.
 If you are prone to environments that require more braking than others, you could be looking to upgrade your car's braking pads.
-Spending extra on your safety is never a wrong option.
+Spending extra on your safety is never the wrong option.

 If you aren't entirely sure, ask our ASE-certified technicians, and they'll be happy to help.

 Want an appointment for a car diagnostic?